 Seek to leverage the potential for carbon savings in other industrial sectors which may be available through ICTs.

-Utilize ICT effectively and efficiently for addressing environmental and climate challenges, including through ICT-driven environmental measures, smart grids, smart communities, energy management through smart meters, and recycling technologies that result in paperless offices.
+Utilize ICT effectively and efficiently for addressing environmental and climate challenges, including through ICT-driven environmental measures, smart grids, smart communities, energy management through smart meters, and recycling technologies that result in paperless offices, especially in what concerns scarce resources.

-Develop goals or international actions through WSIS for promoting use of the Cloud.
-Matters such as vendors’ trust and other issues still slow down the promotion and establishment of such goals.
+Develop goals or international actions through WSIS for promoting use of the green cloud.

 Support the computerization and automation of processes to reach zero paper use.